History of Jeff Bezos in Timeline

 May 2017: Donation to Reporters Committee for Freedom of the Press

-June 15, 2017: Twitter Post on Philanthropy Strategy
+June 15, 2017: Seeking Philanthropy Ideas on Twitter

 On October 10, 2017, Jeff Bezos made an estimated $6.24 billion in 5 minutes.

-October 2017: Surpassing Bill Gates Sporadically
+October 2017: Surpassing Gates Sporadically

 Throughout the month of October 2017, Jeff Bezos would continue to sporadically surpass Bill Gates after Amazon's share price fluctuated.

-November 24, 2017: Wealth surpassed $100 billion
+November 24, 2017: Wealth Surpassed $100 Billion

-On November 24, 2017, Bezos' wealth surpassed $100 billion for the first time.
+On November 24, 2017, Bezos's wealth surpassed $100 billion for the first time.

 Between 2009 and 2017, Jeff Bezos donated to the Fred Hutchinson Cancer Research Center several times.

-2017: Rob Meyerson departs Blue Origin
+2017: Rob Meyerson steps down from Blue Origin

-2017: Amazon Creates 130,000 Jobs
+2017: Amazon Created 130,000 Jobs

-In 2017, Bezos' initial investment of $250,000 in Google resulted in 3.3 million shares of Google stock, worth approximately $3.1 billion.
+In 2017, Jeff Bezos's 3.3 million shares of Google stock, resulting from a $250,000 investment in 1998, were worth about $3.1 billion.

 2017: Bezos Portrayed on Saturday Night Live